worldbank/wb-reproducible-research-repository/guidance/virtual_reproducibility_verification_protocol.md

    - If the reviewer observes the entire session and confirms that the package runs successfully, this step is optional.

 5. **Run the Reproducibility Package**
-   - The author runs the master script in full, without pausing or editing, unless explicitly agreed upon.
+   - The author runs the main script in full, without pausing or editing, unless explicitly agreed upon.
    - The reviewer observes the execution in real time.

 6. **Finalize and Share the Results**